andytudhope/Recollections/README.md

 That is why we use a bonded curve (there is only one of them): to make minting votes progressively cheaper in an exponential way.

-However, coding exponentials is hard and expensive, and means we have to store each interval, which is also hard and expensive.
+However, coding exponentials is hard, and it means we have to store each interval, which is  expensive.
 So, we need to apply some factor that turns our exponential relationship between cost to mint and num votes minted into a linear one.
 Linear relationships are easy to code: they are just arithmetic sequences.
 So, we're looking for a factor that will turn exponential => linear.

 Casting the rate and the interval as functions of Total SNT means we can exclude them as variables, and just use an interval of Total SNT x Y % = interval.
-Which makes Y that factor which can be used to turn the exponential linear, so that we can code it cheaply.
 Which makes Y that factor which can be used to turn the exponential linear, so that we can code it cheaply.

 The `curve_factor` is the other important concept to grasp, but it's somewhat mystical and has to do with boundary problems and the exact way the algorithm is put together.

 **The need to linearize the exponential curves sounds like it comes only from that being hard to do in Ethereum?
 Aren't all of these things are just premature optimisations that we shouldn't need to be doing?**